Sathwik84/SelfDrivingCarSimulator/README.md

+**TOTAL PROJECT PROGRAMS ARE IN src/Simulator folder in this Repository**

 # 🚗 Self-Driving Car Simulator (JavaFX)

 A JavaFX-based **Self-Driving Car Simulation** environment that demonstrates basic **autonomous driving**, **reinforcement learning**, and **traffic signal interaction**.